 The worst outcome isn’t regaining some weight.
 The worst outcome is never treating the condition in the first place.

-Disclaimer: Weight maintenance outcomes vary by individual.
-Long-term medication decisions are made by your physician based on clinical evaluation.
+Disclaimer: GLP3 Weight Loss is an educational resource and referral service, not a provider; it does not prescribe, taper, or monitor patients.
+Weight-maintenance outcomes vary by individual.
+Long-term medication decisions are made by a licensed provider based on clinical evaluation.
 This content is educational and does not constitute medical advice.